 I shot back at Kayla, “You’re the booger face Kay-duh.
 Everybody knows your sister wraps her legs around anything that moves.”
 All the girls gasped and even Sarah looked wide-eyed at me and leaned in, “Does that mean she’s…having s-e-x with lots of boys?”

 “I think so.”
 I whispered back.
 I had overheard my mom telling my sister this when they were evaluating the competition and wasn’t fully sure what it meant, but it shut-up Kayla and brought some comfort to my friend.
-Sarah and I were both so ready for all of the pageant drama to be over.
+Sarah and I were both so ready for all of the pageant drama to be over at school and at our homes.

 The first “round” was the introduction with all eight contestants in all sorts of high-necked dresses, and lip-sync was the talent trend.
 One girl did her act to “Ahab the Arab,” and Katie, Kayla’s sister, did a lip-sync to a comedy routine, “It’s in the Book.”
 She dressed in oversized men’s clothes and mouthed to some sort of track about Bo Peep’s lost sheep.
 Sounded like a Sunday Morning Sermon.
 The crowd ate it up.
 Sarah and I both thought it was lame.
 We started saying lame like a sheep baa “laaame.”
 We were shushed several times.